How to Get Rid of Toenail Fungus: 4 Best Ways

 The active compounds in Pau D’arco, namely lapachol and beta-lapachone, have antifungal properties.
 These can help combat toenail fungus.
 To use this remedy, steep the tea, let it cool, and then soak your feet in it for about 20 minutes.

 While these natural remedies can be effective, they may take longer to show results compared to over-the-counter or prescription treatments.
 Patience and consistency are key when using natural remedies.
-As always, it’s advisable to consult with a healthcare professional before starting any new treatment regimen.
+Additionally, treating toenail fungus at home may not always be safe.
+Procedures such as using bleach for toenail fungus may increase the risk of fungal infestations, as it damages both the skin and nails.
+With such increased risks, the chances of fungus penetrating the damaged skin or cells become higher, potentially worsening existing conditions.
+Therefore, it’s always advisable to consult with a healthcare professional before starting any new treatment regimen.
 This ensures that it’s safe and suitable for your specific circumstances.

 2. OTC Treatments for Toenail Fungus